victorliu5296/math-notes/source/content/posts/Strassen's Algorithm in Ternary Matrices.md

 ### Strassen's Algorithm in BitNet-like Ternary Matrix Multiplication

-Ternary neural networks (TNNs), such as BitNet, use weight matrices constrained to {-1, 0, +1}, significantly simplifying matrix multiplications compared to floating-point networks.
+Ternary neural networks (TNNs), such as BitNet and some recent attention architectures like in Scalable MatMul-free Language Modeling, use weight matrices constrained to {-1, 0, +1}, significantly simplifying matrix multiplications compared to floating-point networks.
 Strassen’s algorithm, known for reducing matrix multiplication complexity from \(O(n^3)\) to \(O(n^{2.81})\), can further optimize this process by leveraging ternary weights.

 #### Key Benefits:
 1. **Reduced Operations**: Ternary matrix multiplication simplifies Strassen's recursive steps, as multiplication by -1 becomes a sign switch, 0 nullifies the term, and 1 leaves the input unchanged.
 This drastically reduces the effective number of multiplications in Strassen’s algorithm.